The Saboteur: Gameplay

 The player character, Sean Devlin, standing on a street corner in a Nazi-occupied borough of Paris (symbolized by the black and white filter).

 The Saboteur is an action-adventure game set in an open world environment and played from a third-person perspective.
-The player can explore Nazi-occupied Paris, some of the French countryside and parts of Germany.
-Color is a key element in the gameplay.
-Areas which are heavily controlled by the Nazis are represented in black and white, with the exception of the characters' irises, city lights, blood and blue symbols of the French Resistance, and various German symbols, which are bright red and complete with swastikas.
+The player can explore Nazi-occupied Paris, the surrounding French countryside, and parts of Germany on foot or using a variety of vehicles.

+Color is a key element of the gameplay.
+Areas which are heavily controlled by the Nazis are represented in black and white, with the exception of the characters' irises, city lights, blood, the blue symbols of the French Resistance, and various German symbols, which are bright red and complete with swastikas.
 In these areas, German soldiers are present in large numbers, making it far more likely that Sean will be detected in his rebellious activities.
 To "inspire" that district again, players must weaken the German forces occupying the area.
 In doing so, that district's citizens regain their hope, visually represented by the area becoming vibrant and full of color.
-Germans in these areas will not be completely evicted but Sean has a higher chance of escaping them since they will no longer be so ubiquitous, and will primarily be centered on military bases, barracks, checkpoints, HQs, and other strategically important sites.
+Germans in these areas will not be completely evicted, but Sean has a higher chance of escaping them since they will no longer be so ubiquitous and will primarily be centered on military bases, barracks, checkpoints, HQs, and other strategically important sites.
 In addition, the French people will play an active role in the struggle for colored zones.
 For example, if Sean gets into a fight with German soldiers in a colored area, allies like the French Resistance, the Maquis, and even passing French civilians will intervene against the occupiers.

 Throughout the game, Sean can upgrade his abilities and arsenal via "Perks", such as improving accuracy with a sniper rifle, ammo count for all weapons, damage, and more.
-Perks are gained through actions, such as evading high-level alarms, sniping targets or demolishing a set number of German installations or vehicles with a certain requirement.
-The player also has the ability to scale buildings and run across rooftops, where sometimes British supply boxes can be found, or to reach a good sniper's view of the ground beneath.
+Perks are gained through actions, such as evading high-level alarms, sniping targets, or demolishing a set number of German installations or vehicles with a certain requirement.
+The player also has the ability to scale buildings and run across rooftops, where sometimes British supply boxes can be found, or to reach a good sniper's view of the ground below.
 Garages are available to the player, which can save parked vehicles and repair damaged ones.
 The player can also engage in fist-fights or use a more stealthy approach, such as sneaking around or using a Nazi's uniform as a disguise.

-Should the player die while free-roaming, Sean will lose all of his weapons and grenades he had equipped prior to death.
+Should the player die while free-roaming, Sean will lose all of his weapons and grenades he had equipped prior to his death.
 The player can buy weapons, ammunition, explosives, maps, and other items from several black market merchants.
 Once Sean has purchased a weapon from the dealers, he can equip himself with that weapon at any time.